-Applying for financial aid (submitting a FAFSA) is the only way to be considered for federal or state funding for your education.
+Applying for financial aid is the only way to be considered for federal or state funding for your education.
 If you qualify for financial aid, you will receive an award comprised of various funding sources from the list below.
 For more information about these sources, contact the Office of Student Financial Assistance: 475-210-5937 or email@example.com.

 Would you like to estimate your eligibility?
 We invite you to utilize the FAFSA4caster tool for an estimate of federal aid eligibility.